Vi-dot1/Raydraw/README.md

 A small paint like drawing program made entirely in C++ using only Raylib (and RayGui for User Interface in the future).
 The point of RayDraw is to be simple to use, with everything being bundled as a single binary with no extra dependencies attached.

 # Compiling
-Once cloned the project is required to populate the submodules in git:
+Once cloned the project is required to populate the git submodules:
 ```bash
 git submodule update --init --recursive
 ```

-After dependencies are fetch it can be compiled using only `cmake` as long as you have a C++ compiler installed:
+After dependencies are fetch it can be build with `cmake`:
 ```bash
 mkdir build
 cd build